derTimme/seidel-michael.github.io/sites/about.md

 Here I am in New Zealand.
 Travelling through the country and working on projects.
 Every day is full of new experiences and meeting new people.
 Become a part of the journey and hire me for a project.
-And yes, they have Internet in New Zealand.
-I'm able to work from anywhere.

 Private life
 ============